omf2097/openomf/BUILD.md

 On MacOS and Windows, the resources should be put into the resources/ subdirectory.

 You can override these default paths by setting the OPENOMF_RESOURCE_DIR environment variable to an absolute directory.
-Plugins have a similar environment variable called OPENOMF_PLUGIN_DIR.